EMEI Podcast

 March 2023

 What is released in sweat?
 Which toxicants actually move from adipose and other tissues into sweat glands and make it out of the body?
 Is sauna actually a strategy for toxic metal removal?
 Which nutrients are lost in sweat and how do you replace them?
-What are the medical contradindications for sauna?
+What are the medical contraindications for sauna?
 These questions and many more are explored and answered through published studies in this podcast.
 There are some surprises- one of them is just how much copper is lost in sweat.
-Listen on!

 February 2023